 Matthew 6:19-21, "Do not lay up for yourselves treasures on earth, where moth and rust destroy and where thieves break in and steal, but lay up for yourselves treasures in heaven, where neither moth nor rust destroys and where thieves do not break in and steal.
 For where your treasure is, there your heart will be also."

-Another red flag to look out for is how a teaching looks at sin.
+Another red flag to look out for is how a particular teaching looks at sin.
 False teachers don’t like to offend anyone, so they gloss over sin in order to keep their fans happy.
 They often do this by stating a particular controversial sin such as homosexuality, fornication, adultery, gluttony or greed isn’t a sin after all, so there’s no need to worry or change.

 The Bible teaches that sin is a real issue—and a big one.
 It’s what separates us from God.
 It’s what condemns us to hell.
 Without the intercession of Christ, we would have never been able to get to Heaven or to a right relationship with God.
 This is the message of the Gospel.

 Romans 3:23, "For all have sinned and fall short of the glory of God."

 These are a few things to keep in mind as we encounter teaching.